githubtraining/introduction-to-github-apps/responses/replace-api-comment-error.md

 - The GitHub API can send information that makes changes to the platform, but only when prompted via webhook.
 - The GitHub API _and_ GitHub's webhooks are both key components of GitHub Apps.

+## Step 10: See your changes in action

+Now that you've made the change to your `config.yml` file, try to trigger that event to see the changes as a user.

 ### :keyboard: Activity: Test out your original changes to the config.yml
 1. Go open a [blank issue]({{ repoUrl }}/issues/new) to see if the changes you made in your `config.yml` took effect!